Shinjirō Koizumi: Minister of Environment (2019–2021)

 Koizumi with Ko Shibasaki in 2019.

 Koizumi was reportedly considered for a formal cabinet post under the Abe government in the reshuffles of October 2015 and July 2017.
-On 11 September 2019, Abe appointed Koizumi as Minister of the Environment.
+In October 2017, Koizumi was re-elected for a fourth time in the 2017 general election.
+On 11 September 2019, Prime Minister Abe appointed Koizumi as Minister of the Environment.
 He advocated for environmentalist policies, including ending Japan's use of nuclear and coal power, despite serving in a government considered skeptical of such policies.

 However, he supports the construction of new coal-fired power stations in Japan, despite their particulate and greenhouse gas emissions.
 His support for the construction of two coal-fired power stations in Yokosuka has led him to be a "a target of activists' wrath".

 In late August 2020, after the resignation of Shinzo Abe, Koizumi was named as a possible successor.
 A Kyodo News survey showed that almost 9% of those surveyed preferred him for prime minister, though some inside the party consider him too young to be in charge of the country.
 Koizumi declined to run and endorsed Minister of Defense Tarō Kōno for the position.
 After Kōno also declined to run Koizumi and Kono both endorsed Chief Cabinet Secretary Yoshihide Suga, a fellow Kanagawa politician.
 Suga ultimately won the LDP presidential election and became prime minister.
 Suga decided to retain Koizumi in his role.
 Poor approval ratings and criticism of the government's handling of the COVID-19 pandemic led to Suga announcing his resignation in September 2021.
 In the party's leadership election of 2021 (which ended with Fumio Kishida being elected as leader and later prime minister), Koizumi again endorsed Kōno for the position.
 When Kishida formed his first cabinet in October, Koizumi was replaced by Tsuyoshi Yamaguchi as Environment Minister.

 From 2021 to 2024, Koizumi remained a backbencher in the Diet.
-He was chosen to chair the standing committee on national security of the House of Representatives in January 2024 after the previous chairman resigned in connection to the 2023–2024 Japanese slush fund scandal.
+Koizumi was returned to his seat in the House of Representatives for a fifth consecutive term during the 2021 general election, securing nearly 80% of the vote in his Kanagawa 11th district.
+He was chosen to chair the standing committee on national security in the House of Representatives in January 2024 after the previous chairman resigned in connection to the 2023–2024 Japanese slush fund scandal.